 ||c.
 In principle, the image is built up line by line, by emitting the pulse, waiting for the reflected echoes before tilting the beam and emitting the next pulse.
 Resulting in an image being built up with a whole frame taking the time for emitting the total number of pulses corresponding to the total number of lines in the image.|

 sent out in an interference pattern.
-According to
+According to Huygens

-principle, the wavefront will behave as a single beam, thus the
+principle, the wavefront will behave as a single beam,

 |Dynamic focusing.
 The

-wavefront, resulting in focusing of the beam with its narrowest
+concave wavefront, resulting in focusing of the beam

 ||Resulting Ultrasound beam as shown by a computer simulation, focusing due to the concave wavefront created by the dynamic focusing.
 The wavelength is exaggerated for illustration purposes.
 Image Courtesy of Hans Torp.|